+NOTE An equipment capability may specify both a spatial definition and an operational location where it is necessary to specify the spatial definition of the specified equipment within a given operational location.

 Where equipment are members of multiple equipment classes then the equipment capability information defined by equipment class should be used carefully because of possible double counts, and equipment resources should be managed at the instance level.

 Equipment capability property